telerik/blazor-docs/components/treelist/filter/searchbox.md

 ## Filter From Code

-You can set the TreeList filters from your code through the component [state]({%slug treelist-state%}).
+You can set the TreeList filters programmatically through the component [state]({%slug treelist-state%}).

 @[template](/_contentTemplates/treelist/state.md#initial-state)